Elliott and Stoddard Halls: Elliott Hall

 In 1848, the fraternity Phi Delta Theta was founded in room 202 of Elliott Hall.
 The two co-founders of the fraternity, Robert Morrison and John M. Wilson, were both roommates in this room when they decided to try and cultivate the fraternity.
 Today this room acts as a shrine to these two men.
 The room consists of two beds, a table, portraits of the men, and a stone plaque to help commemorate the founding of Phi Delta Theta.
 This room has seen little change since the founding of the fraternity.

 After the final set of renovations had been completed on the dorm it officially had its name changed from North Dorm to Elliott Hall in recognition of Charles Elliott who one of the corridors had been named after.
 Elliott was a professor at Miami University between 1849 and 1863.
 He was a professor of Logic and Greek Language and Literature.
-He received his education from a number of schools including; Lafayette College, Ohio University, Hanover College, and Princeton Theological Seminary.
-He later died in 1892 at the age of 77.
+He received his education from a number of schools including Lafayette College, Ohio University, Hanover College, and Princeton Theological Seminary.
+He died in 1892 at the age of 77.

 Stoddard Hall

 Originally known as Southeast Building, construction was completed in 1836.
 This was the third building completed on Miami's campus and was used as housing for junior and senior male students.
 The building was completed for a total cost of $9,000 and housed up to 29 students.
 In 1868, the Miami chapter of Delta Upsilon fraternity was founded in room 4, the room of one of the original members, William Eltzroth.
 Today, a plaque inside Stoddard describes to the founding of the chapter and is dedicated to the 12 members of the fraternity who died during World War II.
 Delta Upsilon was the sixth and final fraternity from the "Old Miami" era.
 For a short period of time the campus YMCA was housed in Stoddard Hall in 1869 and also housed classrooms while the main academic building, Old Main, was under renovations.

-In 1937 a large renovation project was started on “Old South” to try and bring the building into the New Miami era.
-The main objective of this renovation was to make “Old North” and “Old South” together and to make them fit with the rest of the architecture that was progressing on Miami's campus.
+In 1937 a large renovation project was started on "Old South" to try adapt the building to the New Miami era.
+The project's main objective was to make "Old North" and "Old South" together and to make them fit with the rest of the architecture that was progressing on Miami's campus.
 The entire interior space of the building was gutted, and the old fireplaces and stove openings had to be removed.
-The circulation patterns of the building were also rerouted to make traveling throughout the building more user friendly and simple.
+The circulation patterns of the building were also rerouted to make traveling throughout the building more user-friendly and simple.

-After the renovation had been completed Miami decided to rename the building Stoddard Hall in honor of Professor Orange Nash Stoddard.
-Stoddard was a professor at Miami University between 1845 and 1870.
+After the renovation had been completed, Miami decided to rename the building Stoddard Hall in honor of Professor Orange Nash Stoddard, who was a professor at Miami University between 1845 and 1870.
 During this time period he taught natural Science and acted as President in 1854.
 He received his education from Union College and Monmouth.
-Stoddard later died on February 10, 1892.
+Stoddard died on February 10, 1892.